iterative/katacoda-scenarios/basics/sharing/step2.md

 <img src="/dvc/courses/basics/sharing/assets/mesh-network.png" width="300"/>

-Even with GIT we don't use this _mesh_ topology.
+Even with Git we don't use this _mesh_ topology.
 Instead we use a _star_ topology, with a central _bare_ repository used as a synchronization node for all the other repositories.